ballerina-platform/ballerina-dev-website/learn/getting-started/installing-ballerina/Installation-options.md

 [Download the MSI file](/downloads) and double-click on it to launch the installer.
 The installer guides you through the installation process and installs the Ballerina distribution in the `C:\Program Files\Ballerina` directory.

-The installer should put the `C:\Program Files\Ballerina\<BALLERINA-DIRECTORY>\bin` directory in your PATH environment variable.
+The installer sets the `C:\Program Files\Ballerina\ballerina-<VERSION>\bin` directory in your PATH environment variable.
 You may have to restart any open command prompts for the change to take effect.

 ### Installing on Linux